standard-things/esm/WHY_NEST_IMPORTS.md

   * allow dependency cycles (like CommonJS), but handle them more gracefully with [*live bindings*](http://www.2ality.com/2015/07/es6-module-exports.html),
   * can be easily understood with static (i.e., compile-time) analysis, enabling powerful new [tools](http://rollupjs.org/), and
-  * put an end to the long and unnecessarily divisive debate over competing JavaScript module systems.
+  * put an end to the long and polarizing debate over competing JavaScript module systems.

 ## Real-world examples